The time I dreaded has come; we had to look for a new veterinarian.

 Would you add anything to my list of questions?

 Meeting our new vet

-We have made an appointment for an introductory visit to our new, carefully selected vet.
+We have made an appointment for an initial visit to our new, carefully selected vet.
 If I liked her based on the questionnaire answers, I REALLY like her now.

 The guys like her too!
 This is equally important.
-If they didn’t like her, no matter how much work I’ve put into the selection, I would have gone looking for another one.
+If they didn’t like her, no matter how much work I’d put into the selection, I would have gone looking for another one.

-The exam room was small and we’re four people and two large dogs cramped in there.
-It was a long visit and the guys were a little stressed from the small space, new environment and all but did very well and really took to the vet and the technician.
+The exam room was small, and we were four people and two giant dogs cramped in there.
+It was an extended visit, and the guys were a little stressed from the small space, new environment, and all but did very well and really took to the vet and the technician.

-I like how the new vet really thinks about everything in depth, and we have the same views on all important aspects.
+I like how the new vet thinks about everything in depth, and we have the same views on all crucial aspects.

 We are kindred spirits.

-I like her approach to medicine and we are on the same page regarding ideal nutrition.
-She is dedicated to her patients, does her homework and is more than happy to discuss things.
+I like her approach to medicine, and we are on the same page regarding ideal nutrition.
+In addition, she is dedicated to her patients, does her homework, and is more than happy to discuss things.

 Our overall impression was more than positive.
 Whew.
 I can sleep at night again.